 Then vs. Now

-The United States has stiff competition for investment dollars.
-In 2016, it accounted for 24 percent of the world’s inward stock of foreign direct investment compared to 37 percent in 2000.
+The United States faces stiff competition for investment dollars.
+In 2017, America received 25 percent of the world’s cross-border investment, compared to 37 percent in 2000.

 When international companies choose to grow their operations in the United States, they cast a vote of confidence in the strength of the U.S. economy.
 Their investment also gives other countries a stake in the success of the United States, broadens the U.S. economy and opens new markets.